-As someone who started working from a very early age I can tell you that people in the workplace have problems.
-In fact even your supervisors can have problems.
+Depending of the types of leadership a supervisor has will determine how you need to deal with them.
+In order to learn how to deal with a difficult boss, you must first know the different types of leadership.
+As someone who started working from a very early age I can tell you that people in the workplace have problems (read here on how to get along with your co-workers ).
+In fact, even your supervisors can have problems.
 If I can tell you all the psychotic supervisors that I have encountered I am sure that it will make your head spin.
-Knowing the different leadership styles is important because it will help you learn how to deal with those.
-She here are the top leadership styles and the best ways to deal with them.
+But I survived, and the reason why I survived is because I know how to deal with people which helped me learn how to deal with a difficult supervisor better.

 This leader produces no leadership or supervision efforts, lacks direct supervision of employees, and fails to provide regular feedback to those under their supervision.
 Typical results from this type of leadership includes poor production and lack of control.